-- Leave the building and move at least 100 feet away, leaving the driveways and walkways open for arriving police and fire equipment. - DO NOT enter building until given the all clear from emergency personnel. - Notify firefighters on the scene if you suspect someone may be trapped inside the building or is refusing to leave.
+- DO NOT enter building until given the all clear from emergency personnel. - Notify firefighters on the scene if you suspect someone may be trapped inside the building or is refusing to leave.

 Before a Fire: Planning & Preparation

 - · Know the location of the nearest fire extinguisher - Know the location of the fire alarm pull stations in your area (not all buildings have pull stations) - Know the location(s) of the nearest exit - Know alternative evacuation routes out of building - Practice exiting your area by imagining you are in a dark, smoky environment - count doorways, turns, etc. - Report potential hazards or refer fire prevention questions to the Environment, Health & Safety Department at (608) 265-5000.